 Nimenrix is indicated for active immunisation of individuals from the age of 12 months.
 PI states upper age limit is 55 years of age.
 The ATAGI recommends instead that this vaccine can be given to persons > 55 years of age.

 Menveo vaccine schedule for children from 2 to 23 months of age. *Menveo is the only brand of 4vMenCV that should be used in infants < 12 months of age.

-States/Territories offering funded quadrivalent (A, C, W and Y) meningococcal vaccine to adolescents in 2017:
+States/Territories offering funded quadrivalent (A, C, W and Y) meningococcal disease vaccine to adolescents from 1st July 2018:

-Victoria, Queensland and Tasmania: Adolescents from 15-19 years of age
+Victoria, Queensland: Adolescents from 15-19 years of age